 Travel Insurance For Australia

-Australia is such a safe country but travel insurance is always recommended, especially if you will be doing any active sports or venturing into the outback.
+Travelling alone in Australia is safe but travel insurance is always recommended, especially if you will be doing any active sports or venturing into the Outback.
 I recommend True Traveller for UK and European residents, and World Nomads for U.S. and worldwide citizens.

-Both companies allow you to buy insurance when you are already on the road, and offer different plans depending on your type of coverage.
+All companies allow you to buy insurance when you are already on the road and offer different plans depending on your needs including additional adventure cover.

 From Australia Airports

-Feel more confident with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solo females.
+* Feel more confident travelling to Australia alone with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solos.

 Travelling onwards (check visas before you travel)

-November to March is the best season for cruises to Australia.
+* November to March is the best season for cruises to Australia.

 Where can I go from here?